sqor/CommonServiceInterface/README.md

 ### Handling incoming requests
 The call flow for any incoming request hitting the service is the following:

-The caller executes a service:function(Parameters) call in order to have a result from the service.
-In the service.erl file - which is the API for the service - all function have the same format as to call the csi:calltype(Parameters) API of the CSI server.
+The caller executes a servicename:function(Parameters) call in order to have a result from the service.
+In the servicename.erl file - which is the API for the service - all function have the same format as to call the csi:calltype(Parameters) API of the CSI server.
 There are a couple of call types available that are described below.

 For a given service, this is all what is needed to set up the API.

 ### Processing the request in the callback module

 As the CSI server is the gen_server for the service, it handles the call made in the service.erl API in it's handle_call function, by calling the callback module's function(Parameters).
 The callback module shall return the Results to the CSI gen_server that will forward it back to the original requester.
+As a practice the module name shall be servicename_services.erl

 ## A tiny example.
 In order to quickly understand the usage of CSI, we will implement a small service, called em_service that provides three functionalities: